hashicorp/vagrant/website/docs/source/v2/getting-started/providers.html.md

 In this getting started guide, your project was always backed with [VirtualBox](http://www.virtualbox.org).
-But Vagrant can work with a wide variety of backend providers, such as [VMware Fusion](/v2/vmware-fusion/index.html), [AWS](http://github.com/mitchellh/vagrant-aws), and more.
+But Vagrant can work with a wide variety of backend providers, such as [VMware](/v2/vmware/index.html), [AWS](http://github.com/mitchellh/vagrant-aws), and more.
 Read the page of each provider for more information on how to set them up.